FedSKD: Aggregation-free Model-heterogeneous Federated Learning via Multi-dimensional Similarity Knowledge Distillation for Medical Image Classification: Discussion

 \section{Discussion}

-Our proposed FedSKD framework addresses two critical challenges in federated learning: model heterogeneity, enabled by its aggregation-free peer-to-peer (P2P) architecture, and model drift and knowledge dilution, mitigated through hierarchical similarity knowledge distillation (SKD). \textit{First}, FedSKD eliminates reliance on centralized aggregation, a major limitation of existing aggregation-dependent MHFL methods that imposes substantial server-side computational and storage overhead.
-As detailed in Section 2, our framework operates entirely without server-side aggregation, model maintenance, or additional computation, instead enabling direct model exchanges between clients.
-This paradigm not only reduces infrastructure demands but also circumvents performance degradation caused by gradient conflicts in weight aggregation, as evidenced by the superior performance of aggregation-free baselines (FedCross$^{\dagger}$ and FedCross) over classical aggregation-dependent methods (FedAvg, FedProx, FedBN) in Table \ref{tab:tb2} and Table \ref{tab:tb3}.
-Furthermore, its model-agnostic design makes it applicable to both heterogeneous and homogeneous FL settings, positioning it as a scalable and versatile solution for real-world deployments.
+The proposed FedSKD framework addresses two fundamental challenges in federated learning for medical imaging: model heterogeneity and the associated risks of model drift and knowledge dilution.
+By adopting an aggregation-free peer-to-peer (P2P) architecture combined with hierarchical similarity knowledge distillation (SKD), FedSKD provides an effective and scalable solution for heterogeneous clinical environments.

+\textit{First}, FedSKD eliminates the reliance on centralized aggregation, a core limitation of existing aggregation-based MHFL methods that introduces substantial server-side computational overhead and performance instability.
+As described in Section 2, the framework operates entirely without server-side aggregation, enabling direct peer-to-peer model exchange.
+This design not only reduces infrastructure complexity but also avoids performance degradation caused by gradient conflicts during weight aggregation, as evidenced by the superior performance of aggregation-free baselines (FedCross$^{\dagger}$ and FedCross) over aggregation-dependent methods (FedMRL, pFedAFM, AlFeCo, FedAvg, FedProx, FedBN) in Tables \ref{tab:tb2} and \ref{tab:tb3}.
+Moreover, the model-agnostic nature of FedSKD allows seamless deployment in both heterogeneous and homogeneous FL settings, making it well suited for real-world clinical applications.